-More importantly, Justice outperforms the existing fairshare allocators in all these metrics, while at the same time it satisfies more deadlines and achieves better fairness than the fair-share allocators as previously discussed in Sections V-B and V-A. This means that the smaller utilization is not a by-product of added overhead but the result of effective admission control that filters out jobs that would not satisfy their deadlines under these constrained cluster resources.
-It also reveals an opportunity for running more small jobs through back filling, an option we want to explore in future work.
+Justice outperforms the existing fair-share allocators in all these metrics, while at the same time it satisfies more deadlines and achieves better fairness as discussed in Sections V-B and V-A. This means that the smaller utilization is not a by-product of added overhead but the result of effective admission control that filters out jobs that would not satisfy their deadlines under these constrained cluster resources.

 The right side of Figure 2 shows that fair-share policies might be more suitable for optimizing productive work for clusters for which resource scarcity is not severe.
-In such conditions, and in combination with higher deadline variability, Justice might sacrifice (deny admission) to some bigger jobs in order to preserve fairness and to satisfy deadlines for other (smaller) jobs.
+In such conditions, and in combination with higher deadline variability, Justice might deny admission to some bigger jobs in order to preserve fairness and to satisfy deadlines for other (smaller) jobs.
 This effect is depicted both in a smaller PTR value (Figure 2d) and lower cluster utilization (Figure 2h).